turntabl/Docs/source/index.html.md

 ```

-This endpoint is used to get all logged projects
+This endpoint is use to get all logged projects

 ### HTTP Request

 `GET https://project.services.turntabl.io/v1/api/getloggedproject`